Dual chiral density wave induced oscillating Casimir effect: Results

 \section{Results}

-In this section, we show the results for the Casimir coefficients in the low-, intermediate-, and high-density regions, with the PBC (see Appendix~\ref{MIT} for the discussion with the MIT bag boundary condition).
-In the following, with $\Lambda=860 \ {\rm MeV}$, we fix the values of the order parameters, $M$ and $q$, at three $\mu$ (low-, intermediate, and high-density regions) as those obtained in Ref.~\cite{Tatsumi:2004dx}, where the authors applied the mean-field approach in the NJL model with the proper-time regularization.\footnote{Note that the values of order parameters, $M$ and $q$, in the NJL model depend on regularization schemes.
+In this section, we show the results for the Casimir coefficients in the zero-, intermediate-, and high-density regions, with the PBC (see Appendix~\ref{MIT} for the discussion with the MIT bag boundary condition).
+In the following, with $\Lambda=860 \ {\rm MeV}$ and $1=\hbar c \sim 197.327 \ {\rm MeV\cdot fm}$ ($\hbar$ is the reduced Planck constant, and $c$ the speed of light), we fix the values of the order parameters, $M$ and $q$, at three $\mu$ (zero-, intermediate-, and high-density regions) as those obtained in Ref.~\cite{Tatsumi:2004dx}, where the authors applied the mean-field approach in the NJL model with the proper-time regularization.\footnote{Note that the values of order parameters, $M$ and $q$, in the NJL model depend on regularization schemes.
 The Casimir energy is a quantity independent of regularization schemes.
 Therefore, once $M$ and $q$ are obtained by a regularization, we can calculate the Casimir energy equivalently by any regularization (using the fixed $M$ and $q$).}